-- The plan includes multiple communities defined by their relationship to nature and their teaching, research or student residential function. - A "Host District" anchored by an alumni and conference center will introduce campus visitors and prospective students to the front door of a vibrant university community. - The dense 200-acre Academic Core facilitates innovation and features two mixed-use "Main Streets" that integrate activity into the heart of the campus.
+- The plan includes multiple communities defined by their relationship to nature and their teaching, research or student residential function. - A "Host District" anchored by an alumni and conference center will introduce campus visitors and prospective students to the front door of a vibrant university community. - The Campus Core and Academic District facilitates innovation and features two mixed-use "Main Streets" that integrate activity into the heart of the campus.